 Add a hibiscus tree and an outdoor rug to make your deck feel well-maintained and fresh.

 Gloria’s final thoughts: “It sold quickly.
 We received multiple offers on the home.
-There was much prep work that was done before hand, but it meant fewer carrying costs with less time on the market and an almost full price offer.”
+However, there was much prep work that was done beforehand, but it meant fewer carrying costs with less time on the market and an almost full-price offer.”
 This example follows the NAR statistic that when a home seller spends 1-3% of the value of their home on preparing it to sell, they reap 8-10% in average price value.

 Thanks, Mom for contributing to the blog!